Takakiriy/new-commit/README.md

 - The output for different files is the same as the `diff -qr` command
 - Unstaged changes in git also copy into the `.commit_new` folder
+- Files in `.commit_new` folders are turned on read-only attribute

 Sample commands: